kguarian/wasmland/README.txt

-GOAL: Build a webpage that implementss tokounter functionality.
+GOAL: Build a webpage that implementss token-based counter functionality.

 requirements:
 	1)	Styled, centered timer widget contains timer.
 0:00:00.000 by default, accurate to the millisecond.